pegnet/pegnet-compose/README.md

 Change the following items:

--   `ECAddress` to the public EC address crated or added to the wallet in step 5.
+-   `ECAddress` to the public EC address created or added to the wallet in step 5.
 -   `FCTAddress` and `CoinbaseAddress` to your FCT address.
 -   `IdentityChain` to any alphanumeric string (no spaces!) that will help you identity your miner amongst the rest.

 Your miner needs to be able to get asset prices from an oracle.
 The oracles are `APILayer`, `ExchangeRatesAPI` and `OpenExchangeRates`.
 To use an oracle, change the setting from 0 to 1.
-For exampe:
+For example:

 ```
 APILayer=1